Civilian Conservation Corps. Collection, 1934-1936, 1980-1986 | Illinois History and Lincoln Collections

-President Franklin D. Roosevelt launched the Civilian Conservation Corps (CCC) in 1933 both as a means to provide jobs and training for unemployed young men, and to increase, preserve, and restore the nation's resources.
-CCC members were organized in para-military camps of two hundred men each and were engaged in over two hundred types of conservation projects.
+The Civilian Conservation Corps (CCC) was launched in 1933 by President Franklin D. Roosevelt as a work relief program for unemployed young men to restore and preserve public lands.
+As part of Roosevelt's New Deal Program, CCC members were organized in para-military camps of two hundred men and were engaged in over two hundred different types of conservation projects through America's public parks and forests.
 At its peak in 1935, over 500,000 enrollees lived in 2,650 camps across the nation.
-Congress abolished the CCC in 1942.
+The CCC was slowly dissolved after Congress defunded the program in 1942.

-The collection was donated to the Library by Eugene Runyan in 1980, and by Albert Kaufman, Jr., and Andy M. Kmetz in 1981-82, all of Urbana or Champaign, Ill.
+The Civilian Conservation Corps collection was donated by Eugene Runyan in 1980, and by Albert Kaufman, Jr. and Andy M. Kmetz in 1981-1982, all of Champaign-Urbana, Illinois.
 The exhibit slides were contributed by Professor Carl V. Patton, Department of Urbana and Regional Planning, University of Illinois.

 View full finding aid and PDF box/folder list